Prillan/telegram-bot-edsl/README.md

 ## How to run it

 You can always test your bot in the terminal by running `runBotInTerminal bot`.

+There are two main ways of running the bot, via webhooks or long polling.

+### Run the bot with webhooks

-In order to put it live, you need five things.
+You need five things.

 1. The ssl certificate file.
 2. The ssl private key file.